2002 Venezuelan coup attempt

+Background and rising tensions

-Chávez was first elected president in 1998.
-One of his campaign promises was to convene a new constitutional convention, and on 15 December 1999 he put the new Constitution of Venezuela to the voters in a referendum, which passed with 71.78% of the popular vote.
+Hugo Chávez was first elected president in 1998.
+One of his campaign promises was to convene a new constitutional convention, and on 15 December 1999 he put the new Constitution of Venezuela to the voters in a referendum.
 Following the 1999 constitutional referendum, Chávez was reelected in 2000 under the terms of the new constitution.
 Following these elections, Chávez had gained control of all formerly independent institutions of the Venezuelan government.
-The popularity of Chávez then dropped due to his clashes with multiple social groups he had alienated and his close ties with controversial world leaders such as Mohammad Khatami, Saddam Hussein, Muammar Gaddafi and especially Fidel Castro.
+The popularity of Chávez then dropped due to his clashes with multiple social groups he had alienated and his close ties with controversial world leaders such as Ali Khamenei, Saddam Hussein, Muammar Gaddafi and especially Fidel Castro.

-Chávez used a strategy of polarization in Venezuela, a them against us situation, in order to single out those who stood in the way of his progress.
+Chávez used a strategy of polarization in Venezuela, a "them against us" situation, in order to single out those who stood in the way of his progress.
 He would insult and use name calling against original supporters that would question him; the media, business leaders, the Catholic Church and the middle class.
 Such "words spawned hatred and polarization" with Chávez, "a master of language and communication", creating his own reality among Venezuelans.
 Nelson says that what hurt Chávez's popularity the most was his relationship with Fidel Castro and Cuba, with Chávez attempting to make Venezuela in Cuba's image.
-Venezuela became Cuba's largest trade partner while Chávez, following Castro's example, consolidated the country's bicameral legislature into a single National Assembly that gave him more power and created community groups of loyal supporters allegedly trained as paramilitaries.
+Venezuela became Cuba's largest trade partner while Chávez, following Castro's example, consolidated the country's bicameral legislature into a single National Assembly that gave him more power and created paramilitary groups of loyal supporters.
 Such actions created great fear among Venezuelans who felt like they were tricked and that Chávez had dictatorial goals.
-This feeling of being tricked especially affected the media since they originally supported Chávez and his promises.

 Opposition to the Chávez government was then particularly strong, with some of those who were previously in the government before the election of Chávez.
 The independent media became the primary check on Chávez after he had taken control of most of the Venezuelan government, with the Venezuelan media acting like other forms of media in Latin America at the time that demanded accountability for governmental abuses and exposing corruption.
 The opposition was worried with Chávez because they believed his rewriting Venezuela's constitution were signs that Chávez was trying to maintain power through authoritarianism.
 In early 2002, there were also increasing signs of discontent in the military; in February four military officials, including a general and a rear admiral, publicly called on Chávez to resign.
 On 7 February 2002 Venezuela Air Force Colonel Pedro Vicente Soto and National Reserve Captain Pedro Flores Rivero led a rally protesting the Chávez government's practices denounced as undemocratic and authoritarian.
 Rear Admiral Carlos Molina Tamayo said on television that if Chávez did not resign, he should be impeached.